Skip to Content

 Adjusting Presser Foot Pressure for Smooth Backstitching

-• Test on scrap fabric to fine-tune machine calibration.
+• Test your backstitch width on scrap fabric before committing to your project

 Advanced Backstitching Techniques for Sewing Machine